 There have always been four Schedule Change windows available to students.
 One over the summer and three during the school year.
 In the interest of clarity, we are renaming the Schedule Change Window during the summer as Window 1.
 The remaining three windows will now be known as Windows 2, 3, and 4 and occur after the start of the school year.
 Details of each window are outlined.

-• Elimination of the "Withdraw Pass - WP"/"Withdraw Fail - WF" in favor of "Withdrawn - W" - page 20 o A quick reference chart with these course names was added.
+• Elimination of the "Withdraw Pass - WP"/"Withdraw Fail - WF" in favor of "Withdrawn - W" - page 20

 • Dropping a course in the fourth Schedule Change Window now be recorded on a student transcript with a "W" notation.